Jazz (Transformers)

 Jazz is a fictional robot character from the Transformers franchise.
-He is usually portrayed as a music-loving robot that speaks using African-American Vernacular English.
-In certain continuities he is shown as being Optimus Prime's good friend and right-hand man.
+He is usually portrayed as a music-loving Autobot who speaks Black Vernacular English.
+In certain continuities he is shown as Optimus Prime's good friend and right-hand man.

 Transformers: Generation 1

 Jazz (Tigre in Italy) is the "very cool, very stylish, very competent" member of the Autobots in the Transformers television and comic series based on the popular toy line produced by Takara and Hasbro.
 His original vehicle mode is a Martini Porsche 935 turbo racing car.
-Self-possessed, calm, and utterly collected, Jazz is Prime's subordinate and first lieutenant of the Autobots, as well as head of Special Operations, with his own dedicated roster of agents.
-He often gives the most dangerous assignments to himself.
-It is not a matter of ego—he just really is the coolest head for the toughest missions.
-Jazz's ease extends to whatever environment he finds himself in, no matter how weird or wonderful.
-He effortlessly tunes into the local culture, assimilating and improvising, and making creative command decisions, making him an indispensable right-hand bot to Optimus Prime.
+Jazz serves as the first lieutenant of the Autobots, as well as the head of Special Operations.
+He has his own dedicated roster of agents and often assigns the most dangerous tasks to himself.
+A cool-headed improviser, he adapts to any environment and makes creative command decisions.

-Reception

-Jazz was one of the favorite Autobots of IGN.